Dangerous Animals in Argentina-List of Top 10 (Might Even Kill You)

 The deadly yellow scorpion (Tityus trivittatus) is a common sight in urban and suburban areas of Argentina, especially in the province of Buenos Aires.

-The yellow scorpion’s venom is very dangerous, which results in painful stings.
+The yellow scorpion’s dangerous venom results in extremely painful stings.
 The sting can cause severe pain, regional swelling, and other painful symptoms, even while it normally does not pose a risk to life.

 Besides, the sting can be more harmful and even lethal in susceptible populations including small children, the elderly, or people with allergies.